What Is Assets Under Management (AUM)?

-When working with a financial advisor, understanding how they charge for their services is crucial to ensuring your best interests are aligned.
-The most client-focused fee models for portfolio management is based on Assets Under Management (AUM).
-Let’s explore what AUM means and why it’s the best fee structure to foster a trusted relationship with your advisor.
+When choosing a financial advisor, understanding how they charge for their services is key to ensuring your interests are fully aligned.
+One of the most client-focused fee structures in portfolio management is based on Assets Under Management (AUM).
+In this guide, we explain what AUM means, why the AUM fee model is highly effective, and how it benefits cross-border financial planning.

 Why Is the A.U.M Model Client-Aligned?